oxaam5627090-creator/PSAU/README.md

 ## Deployment Notes

-* Designed for Windows 11 with WSL for backend Python tooling; Node/React can run on Windows or WSL.
+* Designed for Windows 11; WSL is optional and no longer required for the Node.js stack.
 * GPU inference via Ollama or LM Studio using GTX 1080 Ti and 24 GB RAM; expect ~1–3 s per response with quantized 3B–7B models.
 * For LAN/public access, configure reverse proxy (e.g., Caddy/NGINX) and HTTPS certificates.
 * Optional Bing/Serper web search can be toggled by `ENABLE_WEB_SEARCH=true` and providing an API key; integrate the logic in `backend/utils/ollamaClient.js` or dedicated module.